 In terms of Gathering you have:

-As you level up these crafting skills, you will gain access to better and more powerful recipes.
-So, it’s important to at the very least specialize in the ones that benefit your playstyle, but keep in mind, there is no limit to these, you can work on as many skills as you would like.
+As you level up these crafting skills, you’ll gain access to better and more powerful recipes.
+So, it’s important to at the very least specialize in the ones that benefit your playstyle, but keep in mind, there’s no limit to these and you can work on as many skills as you would like.